RandomByte/hercules-legacy/README.md

 A central Raspberry Pi running hercules retrieves all the sensor data and decides when to turn on or off which light.

-## My Setup
+## Setup
+Note that this reflects **my** current setup.
+Yours may differ in various ways.
+Choose your hardware wisely.

 ### Central server
 There is one central server, running the MQTT broker **[Mosquitto](https://mosquitto.org/)** and hercules.

-Currently that's a Raspberry Pi A+ with a WiFi dongle.
-It was just a leftover from another project, so I rould rather recommend a B one (or any other computer running some kind of Debian).

-You need to have a Node.js version above 4.
+Currently that's a Raspberry Pi B 3 connected via Gigabit Ethernet.
+But you may use any other system to run hercules.
+Just remember that fast hardware with a good network connection will reduce the latency between input (e.g. Motion sensors detects motion) and output (e.g. Hue Lights turns on).

+Use a Node.js version >=6.6.0 (this project uses some ES6 functionality which is not or only partially supported by lower releases of Node.js - confirmed to not work with at least 4.4.7).

 ### Motion Detectors
 Find the corresponding project here: [github.com/RandomByte/mqtt-nodemotion](https://github.com/RandomByte/mqtt-nodemotion)